Denée A. Page

-Denée A. Page is the Assistant Dean of Enrollment Management at the College of Law.
+Denée Page is the Assistant Dean of Enrollment Management at the College of Law.
 In this role, she is responsible for strategic planning, leadership, and implementation of the College’s J.D. enrollment and financial aid initiatives.
 She supervises the Admissions and Financial Aid efforts for incoming and current students at Syracuse Law and works closely with the Office of International Programs on LL.M. admissions and initiatives.

-Prior to her appointment as Assistant Dean of Enrollment Management, Page started at Syracuse Law in January 2017 as an Enrollment Management Project Consultant.
+Before her appointment as Assistant Dean of Enrollment Management, Page started at Syracuse Law in January 2017 as an Enrollment Management Project Consultant.
 She has worked in law school admissions since 2010 and was most recently Director of Graduate Programs at Cornell University Law School, working with LL.M. and S.J.D. students, and Assistant Director of Admissions at South Texas College of Law – Houston, spearheading diversity and inclusion initiatives.
 Previously, she worked for the admissions offices at Quinnipiac University School of Law and her alma matter, Roger Williams University School of Law.

 Page received her bachelor’s degree, magna cum laude, in English Literature and Pre-Law Studies from Indiana University of Pennsylvania and her Juris Doctor at Roger Williams University School of Law where she was the President of the Women’s Law Society and on the Jessup International Moot Court team.

 She works closely with the Law School Admissions Council as a volunteer panelist for law school forums and a member of the Law School Support Services work group.